RvanW/prog-project/README.md

 - Database with recipes at your disposal
 - Store your favorite recipes
-- Create an account, comment on recipes.
+- Create an account, comment on recipes (optional)
 - Add your own recipes
   - Upload a photo, add a description.
   - Optional: make public